DarinJoshua-dev/TravoNow/README.md

 ---
 TravoNow is a Web Application that let’s you check-in hassle free into the airport using Aadhaar services.

---> Discover the beauty in easy flight journey procedures & destination tour bookings.
+- Discover the beauty in easy flight journey procedures & destination tour bookings.
---> Save your time while checking-in and be free in the airport, no panic.
+- Save your time while checking-in and be free in the airport, no panic.
---> Aadhaar authentication services to quickly board in to flights sooner and hassle free.
+- Aadhaar authentication services to quickly board in to flights sooner and hassle free.
---> Just enter your flight/destination/date and we will authenticate you and your family details for easy airport check-in and flight onboarding.
+- Just enter your flight/destination/date & we will authenticate you and your family details for easy airport check-in & flight onboarding.
---> Book vacations to the greatest places and board quick flights at ease
+- Book vacations to the greatest places and board quick flights at ease